Redirecting to cart, please wait...

 In addition to managing the firm’s day-to-day operations, she prepares complex tax returns for high net worth individuals and various entities.
 Focus areas include passive foreign investment companies, controlled foreign corporations, foreign trusts, and foreign investment in U.S. real estate.
 Russ frequently writes and speaks on various crossborder tax topics for HodgenLaw and CalCPA.

-Carole (known as Jodi) Trent joined Kieckhafer Schiffer & Company, LLP in November of 2012 bringing 20 years of experience in public accounting.
+Carole Trent (known as Jodi) joined Kieckhafer Schiffer & Company, LLP in November 2012, bringing 20 years of experience in public accounting.
 She is an active member of the firm’s family financial services and expatriate tax practices, dividing her time between offices in the Bay Area, Orange County, and Portland.
 She has extensive knowledge in both compliance and consulting for individuals with inbound and outbound international taxation issues.
-The experience she gained from a 5+ year rotation in Europe enhances her ability to relate to her clients and help them navigate through the unknown.
+The experience she gained from a five-plus year rotation in Europe enhances her ability to relate to her clients and help them navigate through the unknown.

-Trent’s experience includes assistance structuring inbound and outbound operations for small and middle market clients moving individuals abroad to take advance of the global economy; structuring and implementation of expatriate programs and policies; international payroll consulting and compliance; development of a network of U.S. service providers that can assist with immigration, banking, relocation, insurance, legal structuring and/or compensation services; and compliance and consulting for individuals and their closely held investments.
-Trent received her bachelor’s degree in accounting from the School of Management at the State University of New York, Binghamton and studied public administration at the University of New Orleans, where she earned her master of public administration.
+Trent’s experience includes assistance structuring inbound and outbound operations for small and middle market clients moving individuals abroad to take advance of the global economy; structuring and implementation of expatriate programs and policies; international payroll consulting and compliance; development of a network of U.S. service providers that can assist with immigration, banking, re-location, insurance, legal structuring and/or compensation services; and compliance and consulting for individuals and their closely held investments.
+Trent received her bachelor’s degree in accounting from the State University of New York, Binghamton.
+She also studied public administration at the University of New Orleans where she received her master of public administration degree.

 Randy Werner responds to CAMICO loss prevention hotline inquiries and speaks to CPA groups on various topics.
 Werner has Big Four public accounting experience in federal and state tax as well as regional accounting firm experience.
 She has practiced as a sole practitioner in estate planning since 1984.